By the end of this section, you will be able to:

-In apparent support of the elite perspective, one-third of U.S. presidents have attended Ivy League schools, a much higher percentage than the rest of the U.S. population.8 All five of the most recent U.S. presidents attended Ivy League schools such as Harvard, Yale, or Columbia.
-Among members of the House of Representatives, 95 percent have a bachelor’s degree, as do 100 percent of members of the Senate.9 Fewer than 40 percent of U.S. adults have even an associate’s degree.10 The majority of the men and women in Congress also engaged in either state or local politics, were business people, or practiced law before being elected to Congress.11 Approximately 75 percent of both the Senate and the House of Representatives are male, and about 21 percent of members of Congress are people of color.12 The nation’s laws are made primarily by well-educated White male professionals and businessmen.
+In apparent support of the elite perspective, one-third of U.S. presidents have attended Ivy League schools, a much higher percentage than the rest of the U.S. population.8 Among members of the House of Representatives, 95 percent have a bachelor’s degree, as do 100 percent of members of the Senate.9 Fewer than 40 percent of U.S. adults have even an associate’s degree.10 The majority of the men and women in Congress also engaged in either state or local politics, were business people, or practiced law before being elected to Congress.11 Approximately 73 percent of members of Congress are men, and about 76 percent are White.12 The nation’s laws are made primarily by well-educated White male professionals and businessmen.

-Currently, about 40 percent of the members of Congress are millionaires; twelve members hold over half of the Congress's collective net worth.13 As of 2009, approximately 38 percent of Congress sent their children to private schools.
-Overall, only 11 percent of the American population did so.14 Therefore, a Congress dominated by millionaires who send their children to private schools is more likely to believe that flat taxes are fair and that increased funding for public education is not a necessity.
+Currently, about half of the members of Congress are millionaires.13 As of 2009, approximately 38 percent of Congress sent their children to private schools.
+Overall, only 11 percent of the American population did so.14 Therefore, a Congress dominated by millionaires who send their children to private schools is more likely to believe that a flat tax is fair and that increased funding for public education is not a necessity.
 Their experience, however, does not reflect the experience of average Americans.